fluent/fluent-bit-test-suite/CONTRIBUTING.md

 scenarios: otlp-to-otlp: description of the change
 ```

-Optionally you can add a third component that represents another file interface (without the .py.
+Optionally you can add a third component that represents another file interface (without the extension `.py`) .

 __server__